-- The total amount recommended for Personal Service is the sum of the amounts recommended for Personal Service Regular (Annual Salaried), Temporary Service (Nonannual Salaried) and Holiday/Overtime Pay (Annual Salaried).
-It includes funding for annual-salaried personnel (see table entitled "All Fund Types Levels of Employment By Program Annual Salaried Positions") and nonannual salaried personal services costs, and includes adjustments to account for savings expected to result from vacancies occurring throughout the year. - The amounts shown under "Change" represent the difference (+/-) between the appropriations available in the current fiscal year and the amounts recommended for the coming year. - The bulk of the State's permanent work force is funded through the Personal Service Regular appropriation and is generally paid on the basis of an annual salary.
-Personal Service Regular, Temporary Service and Holiday/Overtime Pay are "subobjects" of expenditure within Personal Service, the major object. - As noted above, Temporary Service is a subobject of expenditure within Personal Service, the major object.
-It includes appropriations recommended to pay for employees hired on a seasonal or short-term basis who are generally paid according to an hourly wage scale, and includes amounts to cover Holiday/Overtime Pay for such nonannual salaried employees.

-As also noted above, Holiday/Overtime Pay is a subobject of expenditure within Personal Service, the major object.
-It includes recommended appropriations to compensate annual salaried employees eligible to receive payment for work performed on holidays or beyond normal duty hours.
+- 1 Each agency has a program structure which is described in its narrative presentation. - 2 The Total Personal Service columns display the sum of the amounts recommended for the "subobjects" Personal Service Regular (Annual Salaried), Temporary Service (Nonannual Salaried), and Holiday/Overtime Pay (Annual Salaried).
+Total Personal Service includes funding for annual-salaried personnel (see table II.) and nonannualsalaried personal service costs, and may include adjustments to account for savings expected to result from vacancies occurring throughout the year. - 3 The Personal Service Regular columns display the amounts recommended for the "subobject" Personal Service Regular (Annual Salaried) and the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year with negative amounts displayed in parentheses.
+The bulk of the State's permanent work force is funded through Personal Service Regular and is generally paid on the basis of an annual salary. - 4 Similar to 3 above, these columns display the amounts and changes for the "subobject" Temporary Service.
+Temporary Service recommendations include pay for employees hired on a seasonal or short-term basis who are generally paid according to an hourly wage scale and includes amounts to cover holiday/overtime pay for such nonannual salaried employees. - 5 Similar to 3 above, this column displays the amounts and changes for the "subobject" Holiday/Overtime Pay.
+Holiday/Overtime Pay recommendations include compensation for annual salaried employees eligible to receive additional payment for work performed on holidays or beyond normal duty hours.
 Eligibility for such payment is established by Civil Service Rules and Regulations and by contracts resulting from collective bargaining with employee organizations.
 The provisions of both the Civil Service Rules and Regulations and contracts with employee organizations must meet the standards set forth in the Federal Fair Labor Standards Act which governs State overtime policies.

 VI.
-STATE OPERATIONS - GENERAL FUND - SUMMARY OF NONPERSONAL SERVICE AND MAINTENANCE UNDISTRIBUTED APPROPRIATIONS AND CHANGES - 1999-00 RECOMMENDED
+STATE OPERATIONS - GENERAL FUND - SUMMARY OF NONPERSONAL SERVICE AND MAINTENANCE UNDISTRIBUTED APPROPRIATIONS AND CHANGES - 2001-02 RECOMMENDED